thumbnail image

 Fees And Insurance

-Fees for a 45-minute session: $250 for individuals, $320 for couples; (fees increase annually by $10).
+Fees for a 45-minute session: $300 for individuals, $375 for couples; (fees increase annually by $10).
 A typical course of Emotionally Focused Therapy lasts 10-20 meetings, but can last much longer if an individual has experienced exceptionally adverse life events.

 Please note: I do not accept insurance.
 However, you may still be able to receive reimbursement if your plan offers out-of-network coverage for behavioral health: i.e. you submit payment to me at the time of service, I electronically send you an itemized receipt which you submit to your insurer for reimbursement.

-If this is something you would like to pursue, please contact your insurance company to confirm details about out-of-network coverage for behavioral/mental health, including coinsurance and deductible amounts.
+If this is something you'd like to pursue, please contact your insurance company to confirm details about out-of-network coverage for behavioral/mental health, including coinsurance and deductible amounts.
 Lastly, insurers can refuse to pay for services if I do not include a diagnosis that indicates medical necessity for treatment.
 Please feel free to discuss with me as needed.

 Cancellation Policy: When cancelling, you must log into my on-line system, and self-cancel your appointment with greater than 48-hours notice--otherwise the full fee will be charged.
 Thank you for your understanding.